Gene-Editing Therapies for Parkinson’s Disease

 Our scientists developed a method for treating Parkinson’s disease by editing the gene that encodes alpha-synuclein to prevent aggregation of the encoded protein in affected cells.

-Gene-Editing Therapies for Parkinson’s Disease is protected by two pending U.S. patents (with additional patents pending in other countries).
+Gene-Editing Therapies for Parkinson’s Disease is protected by U.S. Patent Number 10,752,919 (with additional patents pending in the U.S. and in other countries).
+Of note, certain claims of the granted patent are not limited by type of nucleic acid or formulation.

 - Employ multiple therapeutic strategies – monoallelic or biallelic inactivation of alpha-synuclein in vulnerable cells, altering alpha-synuclein mRNA splicing to generate non-aggregating forms by ablating splice acceptor/donor sites, etc.